kata-containers/packaging/README.md

 ## Introduction

 Kata Containers currently supports packages for many distributions.
-Tooling to aid in creating these packages are contained within this repository.
+Tooling to aid in creating these packages are Contained within this repository.

 ## Build using OBS